SoftwareAG/c8y-docs/src/render/guides/device-sdk/mqtt/smartrest-2.html.md

 ### Template collections

 A template collection is a set of request and response templates that specifies a device communication protocol.
-Each collection is referenced by a unique ID (called X-Id).
+Each collection is referenced by a unique ID (called X-ID).

 #### <a name="creating-templates-via-mqtt"></a>Creating templates via MQTT